Lukebrannigan57/brannigan-schlie_wedding_2022.github.io/README.md

 # Brannigan-Schlie Wedding 2022

+#### Welcome to our wedding site!
+From here we have created a place to put announcements and new information for our friends and family!
+We know a lof of people are coming from out of town so hopefully this will be a place to help you to plan and get ahold of us!
+We are getting married on July 23rd, 2022 which is at the Beverly Mansion in Marengo, Ohio.
+We recommend getting accommodations in Mt.
+Vernon.

 ### Beverly Mansion
 - https://www.thebeverlymansion.com/
 - 6681 State Route 229 Marengo, OH 43334

 ### Mt.
 Vernon
 - https://goo.gl/maps/aywnEZDnatqW1mQB9

-Welcome to our wedding site!
-From here we have created a place to put announcements and new information for our friends and family!
-We know a lof of people are coming from out of town so hopefully this will be a place to help you to plan and get ahold of us!

 ## Please Provide Your Contact Information!